- Seasonal Vernal Pools

 During the busier spring months, February through May, field trips are offered Tuesday – Friday, afternoons only.
 Between February and May we can not offer weekend programs.
 If you have questions, please call the Visitor Center at (951) 677-6951.
 Staff are available daily, except Mondays, when the Visitor Center is closed.

-- Private Group Programs ( 20 or more participants ) offered: Tuesday – Friday, 1 PM – 4 PM
+- Private group programs are offered for adults and children ages 8 years and older ( 20 or more participants ): Tuesday – Friday, 1 PM – 4 PM

 Remember – What to bring!